 AI systems evaluate authority at the topic level.
 An isolated page lacks the contextual reinforcement of a content cluster.
 Pages in clearly structured pillar-and-spoke architectures (bidirectional internal links between a pillar page and 5-10 supporting articles) signal topical authority.

 Check: Does the page have 5+ internal links to related cluster pages, and 5+ internal links from related pages pointing back?
 Orphaned pages score poorly regardless of individual content quality.
+For a deep dive into the structural and linguistic techniques that make content extractable, see How to Write Content That AI Assistants Quote Verbatim.

 How to run an AEO content audit